DataDog/documentation/content/en/logs/explorer/_index.md

 {{< tabs >}}
 {{% tab "Facets" %}}

 A facet displays all the distinct members of an attribute or a tag as well as provides some basic analytics, such as the number of logs represented.
-This is also a switch to easily filter your data.

 Facets allow you to pivot or filter your datasets based on a given attribute.
-Examples facets may include users, services, etc...
+To filter, select the values that you want to see.

 {{< img src="logs/explorer/facets_demo.png" alt="Facets demo" responsive="true" style="width:80%;">}}